 For some lovely Malaysian food I’d recommend Ning, a classy restaurant just on Oldham Street.
 I had a lovely Pad Thai (not very Malaysian, I know, but hey…. sometimes you have your cravings!) which was also quite affordable.

 This place in the Northern Quarter was my absolute favourite.
 Not only are their hot chocolates deadly for your diet (those are the best kind), they also serve amazing food.
 It’s definitely naughty, but sometimes you have to treat yourself, right :)?

-Where to stay
+Where to Stay in Manchester

 Without a doubt one of the classiest hotels I’ve ever stayed at, super close to the train station as well.
-Imagine rooms with chester chairs, and beds so soft you’ll have a hard time getting up in the morning.
+Imagine rooms with Chester chairs, and beds so soft you’ll have a hard time getting up in the morning.
 I honestly could’ve lived there!
-Check recent prices here!
+Check recent prices here

 What are your best tips for a day trip to Manchester?

 - For accommodation, I always check Airbnb or Booking.com for the best prices.

 - If your insurance at home doesn’t cover travel, you may want to look into SafetyWing for an affordable option.